openstack/kolla/docs/image-building.md

     $ ./build --push --release

+## Build all images at once

+The `build-all-docker-images` script in the tools directory is a wrapper for the `build-docker-image` that builds all images, as the name suggests, in the correct order.
+It responds to the same options as `build-docker-image` with the additional `--from` and `--to` options that allows building only images that have changed between the specified git revisions.

+For example, to build all images contained in docker directory and push new release:

+    $ tools/build-all-docker-images --release --push

+To build only images modified in test-branch along with their children:

+    $ tools/build-all-docker-images --from master --to test-branch

 ## Configuration

-The `build-docker-image` script will look for a file named `.buildconf` in your current directory and in the top level of the repository.
+The `build-docker-image` script will look for a file named `.buildconf` in the image directory and in the top level of the repository.
 You can use this to set defaults, such as:

     NAMESPACE=larsks
+    PREFIX=centos-rdo-

-This setting would cause all images to be tagged into the `larsks/` namespace.
+This setting would cause images to be tagged into the `larsks/` namespace and use CentOS as base image instead of the default Fedora.